 If you ever have the opportunity to visit Horseshoe Lake in California, you will agree that it looks haunted.
 That’s because nearby are several dead trees covering a large expanse of land.
 But that’s not the crazy thing about the lake.
 The lake itself is dangerous because of the unpredictable fluctuation of the gas levels in the atmosphere.
 This fluctuation sometimes causes the carbon dioxide in the atmosphere to increase to a toxic level.
 Unfortunately, some lives were lost over the years due to this fluctuation.

 6. Lake Vostok

 Lake Vostok is not a usual lake to swim in.
 It’s a subglacial lake found in the remote continent of Antarctica.
-Until humans pierced the ice shield above the lake 2012, Lake Vostok was hidden for about 14 million years under the glaciers of the cold continent.
-Humans cannot swim in it because of its extreme cold temperature and high level of gas concentrates (plus, it sits under 13,000 feet of ice!).
+Until humans pierced the ice shield above the lake in 2012, Lake Vostok was hidden for about 14 million years under the glaciers of the cold continent.
+Humans cannot swim in it because of its extremely cold temperature and high level of gas concentrates (plus, it sits under 13,000 feet of ice!).

 Scientists have compared the lake’s climate to that of the two moons; Europa and Enceladus.
 Interestingly, it is suggested that living organisms can hardly survive in it and only extremophile life can.
 That is to say, the lake could be a haven for ancient bacteria that’s long been cut off from the larger world.